jacobyhsi/TabUnite/README.md

-# TabUnite: An Efficient Encoding Framework for Tabular Data Generation
+# TabUnite: Efficient Encoding Schemes for Flow and Diffusion Tabular Generative Models
 Official Implementation of the Paper - TabUnite: An Efficient Encoding Framework for Tabular Data Generation.

 ## Usage